-A coin-operated copy machine is located in the back of the library.
+A coin-operated copy machine is located in the back of the library, and in the hall of the Instructional Building.
 The cost is .10 cents per copy.
 A copy machine is also located in the college bookstore.
 The bookstore personnel will provide copies of material at .15 cents per copy.